Our main research areas

 Distributed source-channel coding, adaptive cross-layer routing and MAC algorithms for collective intelligence, distributed computation and inference over wireless networks, in-network spectrum cartography, graph signal processing, and decentralized machine learning.

-Signal Processing, Analytics and Machine learning for multi-sensor data
+Data Analytics, Machine learning and Signal Processing for multi-sensor data

 Efficient signal representation, sparse sampling, adaptive quantization, low-rank data modeling, dimensionality reduction, filter banks, robust statistical inference and learning